https://invisible-island.net/ncurses/man/

 ESCDELAY

-For curses to distinguish an escape character corresponding to a user's
+For curses to distinguish the ESC character resulting from a user's

-ESCDELAY stores this interval in milliseconds.
+input stream within a short interval.
+ESCDELAY stores this interval in

 TABSIZE